 “The lesson this state has had to learn about massive wildfires has been an expense one in terms of the loss of structures, property, livestock, and human lives,” said Kretz, whose legislative district in Northeast Washington has seen record wildfires over the past few years.

-House Bill 1711 directs the state Department of Natural Resources (DNR) to develop and implement a policy for prioritizing forest health treatments to specific tracts of land in order to prevent and fight future wildfires.
+House Bill 1711 directs the state Department of Natural Resources (DNR) and professional tree removal companies to develop and implement a policy for prioritizing forest health treatments to specific tracts of land in order to prevent and fight future wildfires.
 The department would be required to have a two-year priority list, a six-year list and a long-term 20-year list of parcels to be addressed.

 “In 2015 while walking the literal moonscape that used to be green forest, you could just see the difference between managed and unmanaged tracts of land,” said Kretz.
 “Untreated land was burnt to dust and ash whereas land that was managed had a much better chance of surviving.
 It was evident right in front of us – you could see where the fire died down as it hit more healthy, resilient forests.